WxboySuper/Esports-Pickem-Discord-Bot/README.md

 A Discord bot for managing esports pick'em contests where users can predict match outcomes and compete on leaderboards.

+> [!NOTE]
+> This project is currently in active development and all features and commands may not be fully implemented yet.
+Please refer to [ITERATIONS.md](./ITERATIONS.md) for the development roadmap.

 ## Overview

 This bot allows Discord communities to run esports prediction contests where: